Colin-Fredericks/hx-js/README.md

 You can put them anywhere; they'll hide until you need them.
 When you click on the areas, the divs pop up.

 Underneath, the javascript will automatically create a list with all of the targets, based on their "title" attribute.
 This list will also pop up the dialogs.
-If you would like to NOT have this (because you're going to write that list by hand), then you should include the following attribute on the map: `make-accessible-list="false"`.
+If you would like to NOT have this (because you're going to write that list by hand), then you should include the following attribute on the map: `data-make-accessible-list="false"`.

 ### Automated Footnotes